ydanneg/pdftron-docx-issue/Readme.md

 It is a production blocker for us since we use prefixes to introduce a custom type to a variable.

 For example, we use prefix `%` to recognize variable as a special type 'Signature' where our engine prepares a signature image first and then inserts it using PDFNet as an image.
-This is done by a string reason.
+This is done by a strong reason.

 Example: `{{%signature}}`